slava-vishnyakov/useful-stuff/README.md

 Install RVM, Passenger, all ready for Rails deployment on clean Ubuntu
 ===

+Last checked 2 Feb 2013

 `sudo apt-get -y install curl && (curl -L https://raw.github.com/slava-vishnyakov/useful-stuff/master/ubuntu-install-rails-deployment.sh | bash -e)`

+Creates `rails` user, and `/opt/nginx` owned by you (I'm working on it).
+Then create `/opt/nginx/conf/rails-sites/*.conf` for your websites.

 How to install phpsh on Ubuntu
 ===